Message from the Management

 Investment Corporation

-In the thirty-seventh fiscal period, MHR strove to maintain and enhance tenant satisfaction through measures such as efficient and systematic operational management and maintenance and repair of properties in its portfolio by better understanding tenant needs.
+In the thirty-ninth fiscal period, MHR strove to maintain and enhance tenant satisfaction through measures such as efficient and systematic operational management and maintenance and repair of properties in its portfolio by better understanding tenant needs.
 Moreover, MHR maintained and enhanced occupancy rates and rents by proactively launching leasing activities targeting new and existing tenants while foreseeing trends in rental market conditions.

-The asset management activities described above resulted in MHR recording in the thirty-seventh fiscal period 11,088 million yen in operating revenue, 6,769 million yen in operating income, 6,164 million yen in ordinary income and 6,163 million yen in net income and 3,080 yen in dividend per unit.
-MHR disposed of a part of Laforet Harajuku (Land) (disposition price: 2,968 million yen) on November 29, 2024.
-Of the 1,415 million yen from gain on this disposition, 261 million yen was reserved for reduction entry.
+The asset management activities described above resulted in MHR recording in the thirty-ninth fiscal period 11,381 million yen in operating revenue, 6,882 million yen in operating income, 6,125 million yen in ordinary income and 6,124 million yen in net income and 3,100 yen in dividend per unit.
+MHR acquired additional Toranomon Hills Mori Tower (acquisition price: 9,669 million yen) and to transfer a part of Laforet Harajuku (Land) (disposition price: 3,073 million yen) on December 1, 2025, 281 million yen of the 1,519 million yen gain on disposition was recorded as reserve for reduction entry.

 MHR will continue to seek maximization of unitholder value by maintaining and increasing dividends continuously while retaining stability of earnings through fixed-rent master leases alongside actively pursuing external growth utilizing the property pipeline of the Mori Building Group.